enthought/edge-examples/native-app-flask-example/README.md

 advantage of Edge authentication:
 - An [OAuth callback handler](./src/app.py#L182) to process Edge OAuth
 - An [`authenticated` decorator](./src/app#L90) that protects endpoints requiring authentication

+## Registering the Application

+Once the application has been tested locally, built using `python -m ci build` and published using `python -m ci publish`, it can be registered on Edge as an Application tile.
+Full instructions for registering the application can be found in [`REGISTER.md`](./REGISTER.md).